pesalerno/comp_island_biogenomics/README.md

 ####Second output from stacks *populations*

-Make a ***whitelist*** file, which is a list of the loci to include based on the plink results, ordered as a simple file containing one catalog locus per line:
+Make a ***whitelist*** file, which is a list of the loci to include based on the plink results (i.e. on amount of missing data in locus).
+The whitelist file is ordered as a simple file containing one catalog locus per line:

 		% more whitelist
 		3